egandavidpatrick-del/project-navigator/README.md

 ---
 # Does your workflow fit the Projects Catalogue way of working?

-If your company’s directory structure aligns with the sample directory structures defined above, the Saubon Synogen™ Projects Catalogue web application can be adapted and used to manage and coordinate the project directory workflow throughout your organisation.
+If your company’s directory structure aligns with the sample directory structures defined above, the Project Navigator web application can be adapted and used to manage and coordinate the project directory workflow throughout your organisation.

 ---